 Moving Averages Explained

-While moving averages and moving average crossovers (which I’ll discuss in a minute) are highly beneficial tools, trading with technical analysis involves uses multiple indicators and examining the big picture of the current trend.
+While moving averages and moving average crossovers (which I’ll discuss in a minute) are highly beneficial tools, trading with technical analysis involves using multiple indicators and examining the current trend’s big picture.
 That being said, don’t rely on just moving averages.
 Use them in tandem with other tools to confirm price action.

-The Difference Between the Simple and Exponential Moving Average
+The Difference Between the Simple and Exponential Moving Averages

-Two of the most commonly use moving averages are the simple and exponential.
-Each is calculated a little differently.
-As an example, a simple moving average (SMA) for the last 10 days tallies the closing prices for the prior ten days, and then divides that total by ten.
+Two of the most commonly used moving averages are simple and exponential.
+Each calculates a little differently.
+For example, a simple moving average (SMA) for the last 10 days tallies the closing prices for the prior ten days and then divides that total by ten.
 The exponential moving average (EMA) does the same, but with an added “multiplier” that gives the most recent prices more weight.
-Because more weight is added to recent prices, the EMA has the tendency to react quicker to price action than the SMA as you can see from the example of BBRY below.
+Because more weight is added to recent prices, the EMA tends to react quicker to price action than the SMA, as you can see from the example of BBRY below.

-The data that a moving average is based on could come from a daily bar (as it did in the example above) or it could come from any other time period.
-If you’re looking at an hourly chart, the MA will be calculated based on hourly price data.
-If using a 30-minute chart, the MA uses the price data from 30 minute candles… and so on.
+The data that a moving average is based on could come from a daily bar (as it did in the example above), or it could come from any other time period.
+If you’re looking at an hourly chart, the moving average calculates using hourly price data.
+If using a 30-minute chart, the moving average uses the price data from 30-minute candles… and so on.

 It depends on how you trade.
 Short-term traders want to enter and exit trades at the most opportune time.
-For short term trades (minutes, hours, days), you want your MA to react quickly to the current conditions of the market.
-For this reason, short term traders prefer the exponential moving average.
+For short-term trades (minutes, hours, days), you want your moving average to react quickly to the market’s current conditions.
+For this reason, short-term traders prefer the exponential moving average.

 Investors and long-term traders don’t want or need as many trade indications.
-As a result when trading long-term trades (weeks, months, years), a simple moving average that reacts slower to short-term price action is usually preferred.
+As a result, when trading long-term trades (weeks, months, years), a simple moving average that reacts slower to short-term price action is usually better.

-Investors and long-term traders tend to monitor the 200 day SMA, as they are generally only concerned with the overall direction of the market.
+Investors and long-term traders tend to monitor the 200-day SMA, as they are generally only concerned with the market’s overall direction.
 A 200 day MA is slow to react to fluctuations or volatility in the market, as it filters out of a lot of the “noise” and displays the long-term overall market trend.

 Dynamic Support and Resistance

-Support and resistance levels are commonly known as horizontal lines or diagonal trend lines that support or resist price action.
-Dynamic support and resistance is a little bit different.
+Support and resistance levels are commonly known as horizontal or diagonal trend lines that support or resist price action.
+Dynamic support and resistance are a little bit different.

-I first want to note that dynamic support and resistance is not as indicative or as strong as price developed horizontal and diagonal support and resistance.
-Again, other indicators in addition to moving averages should be analyzed to confirm price support or resistance.
+I first want to note that dynamic support and resistance are not indicative or as strong as price-developed horizontal and diagonal support and resistance.
+Again, other indicators and moving averages should be analyzed to confirm price support or resistance.
 That being said, MAs certainly have their benefits.

 Dynamic support and resistance levels are found where a moving average converges with the current price.
 So let’s take another look at BBRY, this time the 50 and 200 SMAs on a daily chart.

 Notice how both the 50 and 200 MAs appear to be providing both support and resistance?
-Also take note that this isn’t 100% reliable, and that MAs are crossed on a daily basis for hundreds of tickers.
+Also, note that this isn’t 100% reliable and that MAs break daily for hundreds of tickers.

 Which Moving Averages Are Most Important?

 Swing traders mostly focus on short-term trends, as they prefer to enter and exit a trade within days or weeks.
 These traders tend to use a 5, 10, or 20 day SMA or EMA or combination of several.
-However, note that monitoring the 50 and 200 can assist in signaling a bounce or a multi-month breakout or breakdown.
-Don’t avoid them, embrace them.
+However, note that monitoring the 50 and 200 can help signify a bounce or a multi-month breakout or breakdown.
+Don’t avoid them; embrace them.

-The shorter the time period of the MA, the closer it tracks price action.
+The shorter the MA’s time period, the closer it tracks price action.
 The 200 day MA shows the overall trajectory of the price, while the shorter averages track smaller price trends.

 Moving Average Crossover Strategies

-When the price of a stock crosses a moving average, its known as a price crossover.
+When a stock’s price crosses a moving average, traders call this a price crossover.
 The average trader uses at least 2 (or more) MAs to monitor averages.
-This creates an additional type of crossover, which happens when one MA crosses another, like the 50-day crossing the 200-day.
+This creates an additional crossover type, which happens when one MA crosses another, like the 50-day crossing the 200-day.

-When the price of a stock crosses a moving average, it signals that a change in the current trend may have began within that time frame.
-As a result, traders throughout the world view price crossovers as significant events.
+When a stock’s price crosses a moving average, it signals that a change in the current trend may have begun within that time frame.
+As a result, traders worldwide view price crossovers as significant events.
 May consider these crossovers as a reversal in trend.

 Bullish Price Crossover